aldungo/tamusa-lab-template/README.md

 ### Step-by-Step Instructions for Lab1.java

 #### Step 1: Create Your Java File
-- In the file explorer, right-click in the main directory
-- Select "New File"
-- Name it `Lab1_YourFirstName_YourLastName.java`
-- Open the file to begin editing

 #### Step 2: Add File Header and Class Structure
-- Add your name, date, and purpose in a comment header
-- Create the basic class structure with a main method

 #### Step 3: Declare a String Variable
-- Inside the main method, declare a String variable
-- Give it a meaningful name like `message`, `statement`, or `whyStatement`

 #### Step 4: Assign a String Value
-- Assign a String literal containing a sentence that briefly summarizes why you want to be a programmer
-- **Important:** Do not use "Welcome to Java!" - create your own personal statement

 #### Step 5: Display the Variable
-- Write a `println()` statement to display your String variable to the console

 ### Sample Program Structure
 ```java